amrutaiot/nikhil/README.md

 Go to the exisiting project and add few lines from the web browser
 #git pull sync my local code with remote code
 git pull

+#Hi from Sandeep, this line is added for pull request demo.